You can still hear the giddiness in Darius Slay’s voice when he talks about Dec. 6, 2015.

 Similarly, Slay said he loves talking to other cornerbacks and asking advice.
 He doesn’t care who that cornerback is; if he has a question about their technique or facing a particular receiver, he’s going to ask.

 “It’s just the part about doing anything and be willing to do anything to be good and be great,” Slay said.
-“That’s why I took out a lot of stuff that he did and that’s what I’ll continue to keep doing.”
+“That’s what I took out a lot of stuff that he did and that’s what I’ll continue to keep doing.”